matloff/R-Style-Guide/README.md

 indent, placement of braces and so on.
 Yes, good names for variables etc. are very important, as is indenting, but we have no recommendations on the details.
-We stick to more specific things that can really make a difference in the readability, maintanability and safety of your code.
+We stick to more specific things that can really make a difference in the quality of your code from an RED point of view.

 # Motivating Example